jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

        104|                    104|
 ```

+Why this alternate setup?
+Because at the same time,
-The math teacher also taught Euclid's  algorithm to compute the GCD of
+the math teacher taught us Euclid's  algorithm to compute the GCD of
 two integers.
 This algorithm uses cascading divisions.
 The dividend of
 the second  division is  the divisor  of the first  one.
 Below  it, we
 would find both the first  quotient and the intermediate remainders of